mnelson4/yet-another-related-posts-plugin/readme.txt

 = 3.5.2 =
 * [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-bug-found-with-solution): fix an unfortunate typo which caused "no related posts" on many environments with non-MyISAM tables
-* Bugfix for a bug where related posts would not be recomputed on post update, on environments using the `table` YARPP cache method and a persistent object caching system, like W3 Total Cache or memcached
+* Fixed a bug where related posts would not be recomputed on post update, on environments using the `table` YARPP cache method and a persistent object caching system, like W3 Total Cache or memcached
 * [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-351-error-call-to-a-member-function): reference to `get_post_types()` failed in ajax display
+* Fixed a bug where some RSS display options were not being obeyed
+* Fixed a bug where the "automatic display" was being displayed on some custom post types without any control.
 * Localizations:
 	* Added Czech (`cs_CZ`) localization by [Zdenek Hejl](http://www.zdenek-hejl.com)
 	* Added Serbian (`sr_RS`) by [Zarko Zivkovic](http://www.zarkozivkovic.com/)